-On the third day, in a spectacular demonstration of power, the great stone covering the door of the tomb would be spectacularly rolled away and He would triumphantly step from the grave victorious over sin and death (Mk.
+On the third day, in a demonstration of awesome power, the great stone covering the door of the tomb would be rolled away and He would triumphantly step from the grave victorious over sin and death (Mk.
 9:31).
 Yes, in a little while they would see Him!

 I Go to the Father

 Many disciples met the risen Lord on the Mount of Olives near Bethany 40 days later.
 After speaking briefly to the gathered crowd, He ascended bodily into the clouds.
 They saw Jesus return to the Father as had He taught (Lk.
 24:50-53; Acts 1:9-11).

 It was as He had told them.
 What took place during this brief time we now call Holy Week was part of the plan.